 Seeing Deku as an adult could be amazing for fans, but the immediate concern is whether there’s enough source material for the anime to continue releasing on an annual basis.
 Except for the occasional hiatus, Weekly Shonen Jump publishes the manga chapters on a weekly basis and a new volume is released in tankōbon format every two to four months.

 The pacing of the first season almost matched up evenly with the manga at first, with one anime episode covering the events of roughly 1.5 manga chapters.
 However, with the story arcs for the League of Villains fight and the UA Sports Festival, the ratio of chapters to episodes changed to two-to-one.
-Assuming the anime’s story pacing remains the same, that means the second half of My Hero Academia Season 2 will end with the Field Training and End of Term Test story arcs since they are 25 chapters combined.
+The anime’s story pacing remained the same for the second half of My Hero Academia Season 2, which ended with the Field Training and End of Term Test story arcs since they are 25 chapters combined.

 That also means My Hero Academia Season 3 has 75 chapters worth of content to draw upon.
-The current manga story arc is unfinished, and already numbers 30 chapters, so that arc will probably be the focus of My Hero Academia Season 4.
+The manga’s Internship story arc finished with Chapter 162, and numbers 47 chapters, so that story arc will probably be the focus of My Hero Academia Season 4.
 That leaves 45 chapters, or three story arcs, for the plot of Boku no Hero Academia Season 3.
 Assuming Horikoshi is able to keep up with his work schedule, it seems likely that fans can look forward to new seasons for years to come.

 Boku no Hero Academia Season 3 Release Date

-Hopefully, Bones will end this MHA season like the last Attack On Titan season and give anime audiences a hint about the MHA Season 3 release date when the second season’s finale airs.
-Based upon history, the third season of MHA could start airing during the spring, 2018, anime season.
+The My Hero Academia Season 3 release date has been confirmed to be on April 7, 2018.
+Bones ended the last MHA season similar to the last Attack On Titan season by giving anime audiences a hint about MHA Season 3 by confirming it with an end card that did not provide an exact date, but the studio announced that Bones Studio C was already working on making MHA Season 3.
 Fans would probably love for the next season to come out even earlier, but such a rapid-fire release schedule would risk the anime catching up with the manga.

 It also seems reasonable to predict that the number of episodes for My Hero Academia Season 3 should be 25 episodes once again.
 Both the School Trip and Hideout Raid story arcs number 14 chapters, or 28 chapters combined.
 Assuming the two-to-one ratio, that’s enough source material for 13 episodes.
 The Hero License Exam story arc is a little trickier since it numbers 17 chapters, but if Horikoshi writes more anime original content, the story should fit neatly into 12 episodes.